n4n0lix/owner-pointer/README.md

 - provide custom deleter
 - implicit conversion from unique_ptr
-- non_owner<> class, that does nothing except flagging that the pointer is not owned
+- non_owner class, that does nothing except flagging that the pointer is not owned.